francespinnock/francespinnock.github.io/_pages/cv.md

 Frances Pinnock (b.
 1990, Bristol, UK) is a visual artist who lives and works in London.
 She studied BA Modelmaking at Arts University Bournemouth and received her MA in Sculpture from the Royal College of Art, London.
-Her work "Light Sleeper', 2024 was acquired for the Ingram Collection via the [Ingram Prize 2024](https://ingramcollection.com/home/2024-ingram-prize-winners/).
+Her work "Light Sleeper', 2024 was recently acquired for the Ingram Collection via the [Ingram Prize 2024](https://ingramcollection.com/home/2024-ingram-prize-winners/).
 <br />
 <br />